 The documents required include ID, Payslips, Bank Statements and more.
 As your Mortgage Broker in Newcastle, we take pride in helping you with Getting Prepared For a Mortgage in Newcastle.

 Technically you can go through the process without one, although any credible Estate Agent will want you to provide evidence that you are able to proceed with the purchase in question.

-Usually, your AIP lasts around 30-90 days, although there is no need to worry, you do not have ‘limited time’.
+Usually, your Agreement In Principle lasts around 30-90 days, although there is no need to worry, you do not have ‘limited time’.
 The main reason we recommend getting one so early is to avoid you finding a property that is perfect for you, only to be told a Mortgage is not obtainable based on your circumstances.
-As such, you don’t always need to buy the first house you see after you get your AIP.
+As such, you don’t always need to buy the first house you see after you get your Agreement In Principle.
 It’s quite quick and easy to obtain, so if it expires you can get another relatively soon after.